petersem/monocker/README.md

       # Specify the messaging platform and details, or leave blank if only wanting container logs (pick one only)
       MESSAGE_PLATFORM: 'telegram@your_bot_id@your_chat_id'
       # MESSAGE_PLATFORM: 'pushbullet@your_api_key@your_device_id'
+      # MESSAGE_PLATFORM: 'pushover@your_user_key@your_app_api_token'
       # MESSAGE_PLATFORM: ''
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock
     restart: unless-stopped
 ```
-> For Telegram: See documentation for how to obtain ID values.
+- For Telegram: See documentation for how to obtain ID values.

-> For Pushbullet: Open Pushbullet in a browser and get device ID from URL [Example](https://raw.githubusercontent.com/petersem/monocker/master/doco/pbdeviceid.PNG)
+- For Pushbullet: Open Pushbullet in a browser and get device ID from URL [Example](https://raw.githubusercontent.com/petersem/monocker/master/doco/pbdeviceid.PNG)
+- For Pushover: See pushover doco for user key and app token

 This application uses *semantic* versioning.
 See [here](https://semver.org/) for more details.